vishvAsa/AgamaH/hinduism/branches/shaivaH/trikam/tantrasAraH/Notes.md

 mārandhra and the other is in mūlādhāra.
 The first is known as śivadvādaśānta, the end of twelve related to śiva, and the other is

 known as the end of twelve related to śakti.
-95. The six causal deities (kāraṇaṣațka) each have six centers.
+95. The six causal deities (kāraṇaṣaṭka) each have six centers.
 They

 abide in those centers in the ascending and descending order.
 The superintending deities of the respective centers function in differ